TarequeMahmud/TarequeMahmud/README.md

 <img src="assets/FreeCodeCamp_responsive_web_design.png" alt="Responsive Web Design Certification" width="600">

-This **Responsive Web Design Certification** involved designing and building 20 responsive web projects, including five certification projects that showcase mastery of modern HTML and CSS techniques.
-Here are the certification projects I completed:
+This **Responsive Web Design Certification** involved designing and building _20 responsive web projects_, including five certification projects that showcase mastery of modern HTML and CSS techniques.

-1. [**Tribute Page**](https://github.com/TarequeMahmud/tribute-page.git): Created a responsive webpage paying tribute to a historical figure.
-2. [**Survey Form**](https://github.com/TarequeMahmud/survey-form.git): Designed a responsive and accessible form for collecting user information.
-3. [**Product Landing Page**](https://github.com/TarequeMahmud/product-landing-page.git): Developed a responsive landing page to promote a product or service.
-4. [**Technical Documentation Page**](https://github.com/TarequeMahmud/technical-documentation-page.git): Built a responsive documentation page with clear navigation and structure.
-5. [**Personal Portfolio Webpage**](https://github.com/TarequeMahmud/personal-portfolio.git): Designed and developed a fully responsive personal portfolio showcasing projects and skills.

 #### JavaScript Algorithms and Data Structures Certification (freeCodeCamp)

 <img src="/assets/Freecodecamp_javascript_data_structures_and_algorithm.png" alt="JavaScript Algorithms and Data Structures Certification" width="600">

 This is a hardworking certification I have obtained from FreeCodeCamp.
 I have to do `23 projects` that was in the learning path, from Algorithmic thinking to simple Game Development.
-Then I have to do 5 certification projects that are included:

-1. [**Palindrome Checker**](https://github.com/TarequeMahmud/palindrome-checker.git): Developed a function to check if a string reads the same backward as forward.
-2. [**Roman Numeral Converter**](https://github.com/TarequeMahmud/roman-numeral-converter.git): Created a function to convert numbers to Roman numerals.
-3. [**Pokémon Search App**](https://github.com/TarequeMahmud/pokemon-search-app.git): Built an application to search for and display information about different Pokémon using an external API.
-4. [**Telephone Number Validator**](https://github.com/TarequeMahmud/validatePhone.git): Built a validator to verify if the input matches the format of a U.S. phone number.
-5. [**Cash Register**](https://github.com/TarequeMahmud/cash-register.git): Created a cash register that returns appropriate change.

 #### Backend Development and APIs Certification (freeCodeCamp)

 <img src="assets/Freecodecamp_Backend_Development_And_Api_Certificate_Tareque_Mahmud.png" alt="Backend Development Certification" width="600">

 I have achieved this certificate from FreeCodeCamp after a lots of hardwork.
-After going through a learning path, where I learnt **NodeJs**, **Express.js**, **MongoDB**, **Mongoose** and **Debugging** I had to complete 5 do-yourself certification projects.
-Projects included:
+After going through a learning path, where I learnt **NodeJs**, **Express.js**, **MongoDB**, **Mongoose** and **Debugging**.

-1. [**Timestamp Microservice**](https://github.com/TarequeMahmud/timestamp-microservice-fcc.git): Built a microservice that returns date/time information based on user input.
-2. [**Request Header Parser Microservice**](https://github.com/TarequeMahmud/headerparser-fcc.git): Created a service that parses and returns user request header information.
-3. [**URL Shortener**](https://github.com/TarequeMahmud/url-shortener.git): Developed a system to generate shorter URLs for easier reference.
-4. [**Exercise Tracker**](https://github.com/TarequeMahmud/excercise-tracker-api.git): Implemented an application to log and track user exercises.
-5. [**File Metadata Microservice**](https://github.com/TarequeMahmud/file-metadata-microservice.git): Created a microservice that accepts a file upload and returns metadata about the file.

 #### Quality Assurance Certification (freeCodeCamp)

 <img src="assets/FreeCodeCamp_Quality_Assurance.png" alt="Quality Assurance Certification" width="600">

 I've achieved the Quality Assurance Certification from freeCodeCamp, adding new skills through hands-on experience with project-based learning, including **Passport.js**, **Socket.io**, **Advanced Node and Express**, and **Mocha and Chai** for testing.
-Here are the certification projects I completed:

-1. [**Metric-Imperial Converter**](https://github.com/TarequeMahmud/metric-imperial-converter.git): Developed a converter for units of measurement between the metric and imperial systems.
-2. [**Issue Tracker**](https://github.com/TarequeMahmud/issue-tracker.git): Built an issue tracker that allows users to report, modify, and track issues.
-3. [**Personal Library**](https://github.com/TarequeMahmud/personal-library.git): Created a library application to add, remove, and track books.
-4. [**Sudoku Solver**](https://github.com/TarequeMahmud/sudoku-solver.git): Implemented a logic-based solution to solve and verify Sudoku puzzles.
-5. [**American British Translator**](https://github.com/TarequeMahmud/british-american-translator.git): Developed a tool to translate between American and British English.

-Check out these projects to see my work in Quality Assurance and software testing practices.